carpentries-incubator/SDC-BIDS-fMRI/README.md

 #### Method 1: Downloading directly from the repository

-On the GitHub repo (this page), click the green button that says "Clone or download", then click download zip.
+On the GitHub repo (this page), click the green button that says "Clone or download", then click **Download ZIP**.
+Once downloaded, extract the ZIP file.

 #### Method 2: Using Git